ChristopheVersieux/mLauncher/README.md

     - Required for issuing the request to remove packages.
 This does not allow the app to remove apps directly; this only gives the permission to issue the request.
 - `android.permission.PACKAGE_USAGE_STATS`
-    - Allows mLauncher to see usage of other apps to list last used apps first in the app list.
+    - Allows Cascade Launcher to see usage of other apps to list last used apps first in the app list.

 ## Credits